Madison police union approves vote of no confidence in Mayor Satya Rhodes-Conway

-Saying they were "misled" before endorsing Satya Rhodes-Conway in last year's mayoral election, the Madison police union on Monday announced members had approved a vote of no confidence in the progressive first-term mayor.
+Saying they were “misled” before endorsing Satya Rhodes-Conway in last year’s election, the Madison police union on Monday announced members had approved a vote of no confidence in the progressive first-term mayor, just as the city is roiled by fallout from the death of George Floyd, COVID-19 and a sharp uptick in gun violence.

-The move comes amid historic protests against police in the wake of the death of George Floyd and as governments struggle with the fallout from the COVID-19 pandemic.
-Locally, Madison has also seen a sharp uptick in shootings in recent weeks.

-Police union members are not the first to raise questions about Rhodes-Conway, who sparked the ire of both police and a vocal group of police critics when she sent officers a private video message of support that she partially retracted amid a backlash from critics.

-There is an effort underway — led by a former Republican candidate — to recall her, and in a letter last week from several local activist groups and police critics that declared they had no confidence in acting police chief Vic Wahl, Rhodes-Conway's actions in response to Black Lives Matter protests are, like Wahl's, alleged to have been racially biased.

-The Madison Professional Police Officers Association said in a statement that it did not take the vote of no confidence "easily or in haste," then goes on to say the mayor has broken promises to work with police while being "quick to point out, sometimes inaccurately, where we fall short."
+The Madison Professional Police Officers Association said it did not take the vote “easily or in haste,” but that the mayor has broken promises to work with police while being “quick to point out, sometimes inaccurately, where we fall short.”

-Her "unhealthy portrayal" of police creates an "us versus them" dichotomy, the union says, that "is particularly dangerous at a time when city agencies and entities should be working collaboratively to address an increase in burglaries, car thefts, weapons offenses (including shots being fired daily all over the city) and, sadly, attempted and completed homicides too often claiming the lives of young Madisonians.
+Her “unhealthy portrayal” of police creates an “us versus them” dichotomy, the union said in a statement, which it said “is particularly dangerous at a time when city agencies and entities should be working collaboratively to address an increase in burglaries, car thefts, weapons offenses (including shots being fired daily all over the city) and, sadly, attempted and completed homicides too often claiming the lives of young Madisonians.

 The police union said it endorsed Rhodes-Conway’s candidacy over that of long-time incumbent Paul Soglin in late March of last year “after she committed herself to developing a strong partnership with our labor organization.”